dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/more-patterns-and-guidance.md

 uid: aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/more-patterns-and-guidance
 title: "More Patterns and Guidance (Building Real-World Cloud Apps with Azure) | Microsoft Docs"
 author: Rick-Anderson
-description: "The Building Real World Cloud Apps with Azure e-book is based on a presentation developed by Scott Guthrie.
-It explains 13 patterns and practices that can he..." ms.author: riande ms.date: 06/12/2014 ms.assetid: 7e97cfc3-d830-4002-8ff7-5790d1ff49e6
+description: "There is an electronic book called: Building Real World Cloud Apps with Azure.
+This e-book is based on a presentation developed by Scott Guthrie." ms.author: riande ms.date: 06/12/2014 ms.assetid: 7e97cfc3-d830-4002-8ff7-5790d1ff49e6